New National Geographic docuseries takes unprecedented look back at Oklahoma City bombing

-"Oklahoma City Bombing: One Day in America" premieres April 2 on National Geographic and streams April 3 on Disney+ and Hulu.
+"Oklahoma City Bombing: One Day in America" is streaming now on Disney+ and Hulu.

 PHILADELPHIA -- Thirty years ago, the deadliest act of domestic terrorism in U.S. history devastated our nation.